waimin314/test-blog/content/blog/Is_this_your_card_1/index.md

 ### Overview

 As part of my learning React journey, I plan to create a card guessing that blew my mind when I was young.
 I will start with just plain React (Vanilla react as some would call it), and make use of advanced libraries/features as I go.
-For example, I will not be using Redux or React hooks in the beginning, but I will use it when the state management gets too complicated.
+For example, I will not be using Redux or React hooks in the beginning but I will use it when the state management gets too complicated.
 The reason for doing that is to learn React from the ground up.
-Sure I could start using Redux staright from the beginning, but I would like to have a good understanding of how React state works.
-I belive I need to know the underlying architecture in order to become proficient in a language.
+Sure I could start using Redux staright from the beginning but I would like to have a good understanding of how React state works.
+I believe I need to know the underlying architecture in order to become proficient in a language.

 ### Skill Requirement

-Basic React knowlege: You should have done your study on React before creating this project.
+Basic React knowledge: You should have done your study on React before creating this project.
 I will not be covering the basics of React.

 ### Concept

 This idea is based on the card trick called "Twenty-One Card Trick", which uses 21 cards.
 Numberphile has a great explanation for the trick in their [channel](https://www.youtube.com/watch?v=d7dg7gVDWyg 'Numberphile 21 card trick explanation').
-We will be using 27 cards, but the basic concept will be the same.
+We will be using 27 cards but the basic concept is the same.

-Firstly, We will have 9 rows x 3 columns of unique cards as shown below.
+Firstly, we will have 9 rows x 3 columns of unique cards as shown below.

 ![grid of cards](./page1.png 'Grid of cards')